everycure-org/matrix/docs/src/data_science/moa_extraction.md

 The main MOA extraction pipeline itself has four separate components.

 1. **Preprocessing**:
+    - Generate neo4j databases for running queries in the rest of the pipeline.
     - Map paths in the DrugMechDB to the knowledge graph using the mapped DrugMechDB entities.
 Report the success rate.
     - Performs test/train split.
     - Any other preprocessing task such as preparing one-hot encoders for the node categories and edge predicates.